T. Russell SHIELDS

 Fred is a seasoned Association Management professional with a passion for telecommunications specializing in strategic communications, community building, and international relations.
 Fred is currently responsible for Communications and Membership for ITU’s standardization bureau.
 Previously, he was the Communications & Program Director for ETIS – The Global IT Association for Telecommunications.
 Fred is deeply involved with innovation, digital transformation, financial inclusion, 5G and AI via numerous ICT industry projects, working groups, and events he has developed.
 He has also been credited with helping the telecom industry create a pan-European community of cyber-security experts.
 Fred has a B.A. in Business & Human Resources Management, a Minor in Communications, an MBA in International Business and a Technical MBA in Managing Telecoms Technology.
 Previously he worked in the Conformity Assessment sector and was involved in numerous EU development projects.
 Fred is an avid global traveler and has lived in many diverse countries including the United Kingdom, Belgium, Senegal, Turkey, Austria, Philippines, Switzerland, and Hungary giving him a unique global viewpoint.

-Stefano is Advisor at the International Telecommunication Union and responsible for the technical secretariat of ITU-T Study Group 9 “Broadband cable and TV”.
+Stefano is a Counsellor at the International Telecommunication Union and responsible for the technical secretariat of ITU-T Study Group 9 “Broadband cable and TV”.
 He is also responsible for the Intelligent Transport Systems (ITS) activities, including the Symposium on the Future Networked Car at the Geneva Motor Show.
 Stefano is the ITU representative to the European Multi Stakeholder Platform on ICT Standardization at the European Commission.
 After few years in the private sector, joined the ITU in 2004 covering various positions including Coordinator for ITU Kaleidoscope academic conference and Advisor for Study Group 11 “Signalling, protocols and test specifications”.
 Stefano holds a Master in Electronic Engineering from the University of Rome, Italy and a Master of Science in mobile communication from Aalborg University, Denmark.